 Youth Poet Co-Ambassador

 Poetry has improved my life because it allows me to express myself when I’m feeling stressed or uncertain.
 I believe the practice of self-expression is an important part of being human, and that writing poetry can be both self-healing and self-reflective.
 I want to help others experience this feeling.
-In order to strengthen my community and the well-being of my peers and neighbors, I seek to spread the beauty of poetry all across the county.
+To strengthen my community and the well-being of my peers and neighbors, I seek to spread the beauty of poetry all across the county.
 In addition, I further aspire to help establish a program in Marin that would allow the county to nominate an individual for Youth Poet Laureate.

-Youth Poet Ambassador
+2021-2022 Youth Poet Ambassador